HanPham310/server-test/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Environment**
-- Environment: Production / Staging / Development
+- Environment: Production / Dev / PR
 - App Version:
-- Device/OS:
+- Device/OS/Browser:
 - Account Info (if applicable):

 **To Reproduce**